aschidlovsky/Azure-DevOps-Git-Crawler/docs/instructions.md

 - If the response status is `partial` or `pending` is non-empty, rerun with higher limits unless intentionally halted (record the reason).
 - For large graphs, process child dependencies sequentially.
 - Apply the same reporting structure as first-hop (functional requirements, narrative, entry/CRUD detail, UI requirements, data dictionary, tracker update).
 Reference `Summary Template v2.0` for formatting.
+- Use `"include_source": true` (plus `"include_source_limit": <bytes>`) when you need file bodies for every visited node.
+The response will include a `sources` array that aggregates content until the byte budget is consumed.
+Fetch any additional files through `/file` if required.

 ## Reporting Cadence